 Jenny is currently a student at McMaster University, majoring in the Health Sciences.
 As a White Oaks Debate Executive, Jenny has coached students of various age groups through summer workshops and year-round team meetings on various formats of debate and public speaking.
 She has also advanced to many out-rounds in debate including the Harvard World Schools Invitational and the Hart House High School Debate Tournament at University of Toronto.

-Angad is studying Health Sciences at McMaster University.
-At White Oaks Secondary School, he was an International Baccalaureate student and the Vice-President of the White Oaks Debate Team.
+Angad is currently pursuing his Health Sciences degree at McMaster University.
+At White Oaks Secondary School, he was an International Baccalaureate student and the Vice President of the White Oaks Debate Team.
 Outside of school, he has experience in creative writing for screenplays and novels.
 He’s fond of all types of storytelling and has an appreciation of literary techniques in popular literature and media.

 Miranda Brant is deeply passionate about teaching and sharing her enthusiasm for the French Language to all ages and levels.
 While earning her Bachelor of Music Education and Bachelor of Education from the University of Toronto and Ontario Institute of Studies in Education (2009-2015), Miranda spent her summers on university credited-exchange programs in either Quebec or France studying French to build confidence in Reading, Writing, Speaking, and Listening.